beckybeauchamp1/git-branching/readme.md

 * `git branch -D <branch_to_delete>` - over-rides and deletes a non-merged branch
 * `git merge <branch_name>` - merges `<branch_name>` into the current branch, creating a new merge commit in the process

-### Pull Requests (10 min)
+### Pull-Requests (10 min)

-Pull Requests are an important part of collaborating on GitHub.
+Pull Requests aka "PRs" are an important part of collaborating on GitHub.

 By making a PR, you’re requesting that someone pull in your changes and merge them into their branch.
-A PR allows you to compare the content on two branches, and all the changes or diffs(differences) are highlighted in green and red.
+A PR allows you to compare the content on two branches, and all the changes or diffs (differences) are highlighted in green and red.

 As soon as you make a change, you can open a Pull Request.
 People use Pull Requests to start a discussion about commits (code review) even before the code is finished.
-This way you can get feedback as you go or help when you’re stuck.
+This way you can get feedback as you go or help from other developers/team members!

 It's good practice to even make a Pull Request for branches in your own repository and merge it yourself to get more comfortable with PRs!